marb08/shaky/README.md

 # Shaky 🖱️

-Shaky is a python script to implement mouse jiggling based on WIN32 APIs.
+Shaky is a simple python script that implements mouse jiggling based on [mouse](https://pypi.org/project/mouse/ Python library.

 ## Getting the code
 Download from repository: